curvegrid/go-ethereum-wiki/Frontier.md

 The focus of Frontier is the Go implementation of an ethereum full node, with a command line interface codenamed "Geth".

-By [installing and running `geth`](https://github.com/ethereum/go-ethereum/wiki/Geth), you can take part in the ethereum live testnet, mine, transfer funds between addresses, create contracts and send transactions.
+By [installing and running `geth`](https://github.com/ethereum/go-ethereum/wiki/Geth), you can take part in the ethereum live network, mine ether on the blockchain, transfer funds between addresses, create contracts and send transactions.

-**WARNING**: before you use `geth` or interact with the ethereum Frontier live testnet, make sure you read the documentation and fully understand the [caveats and risks](https://github.com/ethereum/go-ethereum/wiki/Disclaimer).
+**WARNING**: before you use `geth` or interact with the ethereum Frontier live network, make sure you read the documentation and fully understand the [caveats and risks](https://github.com/ethereum/go-ethereum/wiki/Disclaimer).

 Apart from `geth`, the Go CLI, the Frontier release contains the following components: